mosip/documentation/docs/collab-esignet-setup-guide.md

-# e-Signet Setup Guide
+# eSignet Setup Guide

-Welcome to the comprehensive guide on how to setup and demonstrate [**e-Signet**](https://docs.esignet.io/) in MOSIP's Collab environment, and experience its various features. \
+Welcome to the comprehensive guide on how to setup and demonstrate [**eSignet**](https://docs.esignet.io/) in MOSIP's Collab environment, and experience its various features.
-\

 In this guide, we will walk you through the step-by-step process of authenticating yourself on a relying party’s demo health service portal that has integrated with e-Signet and also help you explore its various modes of authentication.
 This will enable you to get conversant with a secure & streamlined way of authenticating yourself and accessing online services, while ensuring your identity & information remains protected.

 Let's dive into the details and embark on this informative journey of seamless authentication and exploration.